gbenroscience/ParserNG/parser-ng-sql/README.md

 ```

 `warmup` builds a synthetic batch of the same schema as `schemaTemplate`
-(20,000 rows, repeated 8 times, by default — both configurable via the
+(20,000 rows, repeated 8 times, by default; both configurable via the
 overload that takes `rows` and `repetitions`), runs the real query against
 it the requested number of times, and discards the results.
 It primes the
 exact same cached plan your real traffic will use, so the JIT/classload